icopy-site/awesome/docs/awesome/awesome-golem.md

 - [gvm-vim](https://github.com/canokaue/gvm-vim) - Golemized docker image for compiling the VIM editor.
 - [YaJSapi fork with greeting example](https://github.com/rezahsnz/yajsapi) - Simple Node.js requestor app that greets you.
 It writes some important message to a file and then downloads it for you, the basic eskeleton of a requestor app.
 Look in `examples/greetings`.
 - [Golem Image Sharpening](https://github.com/visualNext/golem) - A tool to sharpen images.
+- [Auto-Editor on Golem](https://github.com/jedbrooke/golem-auto-editor) - Run Auto-Editor to automatically perform some video editing functions, offload the video processing to golem.

 ## Bounties and Rewards